Are you thinking about financing your new home? Brian L. A. Wess can help.

-2 – Determine when to lock
+2 – Determine when you want to lock

-4 – Bring your paperwork
+4 – Compile your paperwork